corelan/pin/README.md

 ############## EOF
 ```
 If a register contains a value that belongs to a heap chunk, Corelan_HeapLog will show all heap related operations (alloc & free) for that chunk in chronological order. <br>
 This should make it easier to detect Use After Free cases (i.e. use of a chunk that has been freed.
-See example output, EAX & EDI)
+See example output, EAX & EDI)<br>
+Hint: if you're interested in finding UAF, don't forget to enable full page heap mode (+hpa) first for the process that you're going to instrument.